Geeks-Solutions/sections-cms/README.md

  * Add 3 fully customizable and ready to use section types + the required Tailwind configurations for them only if answered yes on the fourth question
 ``?
 Add 3 ready to use section types to your project Yes``

+### Contribute

+To contribute and add new sections, read our [contributors guidelines](https://github.com/Geeks-Solutions/vue-cli-plugin-sections/wiki/contributors-guidelines)